How to create a free shipping bar that boosts sales

 Step 2.
 Customize the copy

-You can change both the description and appearance of the free shipping bar before adding it to your Shopify store.
-For instance, if you want to edit the minimum order amount, add more details, or place a link, use the three main text fields
+You can change both the text and appearance of the free shipping bar before adding it to your Shopify store.
+Use the three text fields to edit the minimum order amount, add more details, or place a link.

 Notice how we’ve created a sense of urgency by adding TODAY ONLY! to the title.
 Similarly, you can write 48 HOURS ONLY or WEEKEND OFFER to emphasize that the deal is time-sensitive.